ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/sandbox-deployment-and-install-guide/tutorial-3.md

 ## Introduction

-This tutorial walks through installing the Hortonworks Sandbox onto Docker on your computer.
+This tutorial walks through the general approach for installing the Hortonworks Sandbox (HDP or HDF) onto Docker on your computer.

 ## Prerequisites